Matveiiy/SimpleChessEngine/README.md

 #### In development...
 ![](https://github.com/Matveiiy/SimpleChessEngine/blob/main/logo.png)

 SCE is a chess engine written in educational purposes.
 Its rating is aproximatly 1690 - 1750 elo.
-It uses UCI protocol to communicate with GUI interface.
+SCE won shallow blue and tscp It uses UCI protocol to communicate with GUI interface.
 It was not tested on linux!
 ### Installation
 All code is in one file.
 Just use makefile or any other tool you want to compile it
 ### License